microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 1. To initiate a SSH tunnel, the following command needs to be run from a Command Prompt.

-    ````cmd
-    putty.exe -ssh -L 8080:localhost:8080 <username>@<ip address>
+   `putty.exe -ssh -L 8080:localhost:8080 <username>@<ip address>`
-    ````

     ![Connecting from Putty](images/ssh2.png)

-    > To initiate the above command, the Putty.exe needs to be placed in the path selected in the Command Prompt or the absolute path of the Putty.exe need to be provided in the command.
+    > To running the above command, either the Putty.exe needs to be placed in the path selected in the Command Prompt or the full path of the Putty.exe need to be provided in the command.

 1. Login with the user name and password that was provided during the provisioning of the Jenkins VM.